Jeroen Cornelissen

 Homepage: http://www.symmes.fr/Pages/Renaud-Demadrille.aspx

-Renaud Demadrille is a senior research fellow in the Interdisciplinary Research Institute of Grenoble (IRIG) at the French Alternative Energies and Atomic Energy Commission (CEA) in France.
+Renaud Demadrille is a senior research fellow at the Interdisciplinary Research Institute of Grenoble (IRIG) at the French Alternative Energies and Atomic Energy Commission (CEA) in France.
 He received his PhD in organic chemistry in 2000 from the University of Aix-Marseille II in France where he was a fellowship of PPG Industries and Essilor International.

-After obtaining PhD, he worked as junior research engineer in the R&D center of an international chemical company.
+After obtaining PhD, he worked as a junior research engineer in the R&D center of an international chemical company.
 Then he joined in 2002 the CEA as a postdoctoral fellow to develop semiconducting polymers for organic photovoltaics before being appointed in 2005 as a permanent researcher at CEA-Grenoble in the Fundamental Research Division.

 His research focuses on the synthesis and the characterisation of new pi-conjugated molecules and macromolecules for organic and hybrid photovoltaics, optoelectronics and thermoelectricity.
 In 2018, he received the prize of "Innovation in chemistry for energy" by the French Society of Chemistry (SCF) and in 2019 he was recipient of a European Research Council (ERC) Advanced Grant.

-Antonio Facchetti, Associate editor
+Antonio Facchetti, Associate Editor

 ORCID: orcid.org/0000-0002-8175-7958

-Yun Jeong Hwang
+Yun Jeong Hwang, Associate Editor

 Seoul National University, South Korea